- Auto Accidents

 In South Carolina, any patron with a blood alcohol content greater than 0.08 (>.08 BAC) may be considered intoxicated.
 The jury will be instructed that they may, therefore, infer that patron was knowingly served while intoxicated.

-How Our Personal Injury Lawyers Can Help You
+How Our Charleston Drunk Driver Accident Lawyers Can Help You

 At Hughey Law Firm, our team of lawyers uses any and all available resources to discover the extent of your claim, including accident re-constructionists, private investigators, dram shop liability expert witnesses, medical experts, and more.
 Since our attorneys work on a contingency fee basis, we will front the costs to prosecute your claim and won’t recoup these costs unless we are able to recover a monetary award from the at-fault parties or their insurance companies.
 Our lawyers have all the necessary experience to effectively prosecute all of your claims to the fullest extent of the law to obtain a just reward for your injuries suffered as the result of a drunk driving auto accident.

-Contact us today for a free consultation to review your case and determine if retaining a lawyer is in your best interest.
+Contact us today for a free consultation to review your case and determine if retaining a Charleston drunk driving accident lawyer is in your best interest.